 Clinical supervision is the process of control and direction of a recipient’s mental health services by which an MHCP-enrolled mental health professional accepts full professional responsibility for the supervisee’s actions and decisions, instructs the supervisee in the supervisee’s work, and oversees or directs the work of the supervisee.

 MHCP has more than one mental health clinical supervision standard:

-Submit the Mental Health Professional Applicant Assurance Statement – Medicare Enrollment Denial (DHS-3864) every 18 months after the date of initial Medicare denial.
+Submit the Mental Health Professional Applicant Assurance Statement – Medicare Enrollment Denial (DHS-3864) (PDF) every 18 months after the date of initial Medicare denial.
 Inform MHCP Provider Enrollment immediately when Medicare approves enrollment.

 651-431-7418 (Attn: Mental Health Appeal Review)